SwiftedMind/GPTSwift/README.md

 func askChatGPT() async throws {
   let chatGPT = ChatGPT(apiKey: "YOUR_API_KEY", defaultModel: .gpt3)

-  // Full control
   let fullRequest = ChatRequest.gpt3 { request in
     request.messages = [
         .init(role: .system, content: "You are the pilot of an alien UFO.
 Be creative."), .init(role: .user, content: "Where do you come from?")
     ]
     request.temperature = 0.8
     request.numberOfAnswers = 2
   }

   let thirdResponse = try await chatGPT.ask(request: fullRequest)